 This Cantonese dim sum dish has a translucent appearance and tender texture.
 Made of shredded Chinese water chestnut, the cake is usually cut into small squares and pan-fried before serving.
 It’s a favourite in Hong Kong that’s especially popular during the Lunar New Year.
 The Cantonese term for “cake” sounds the same as “rising” or “growth”, making this dish a symbol of prosperity and rising fortunes.
-You can make your own water chestnut cake at home or try it at the Jade Seafood Restaurant in Richmond.
+You can make your own water chestnut cake at home or try it at Richmond's Jade Seafood Restaurant (280-2811 Number 3 Road).

 4. Sweet Red Bean Soup

 A traditional Chinese dessert that’s sometimes eaten as a late-night snack, red bean soup is a favourite for any celebration, including Lunar New Year.
 Made with red beans, sun-dried tangerine peels, and lotus seeds, the sweet dessert soup contains vitamins B and E. It’s usually eaten hot, and variations include the addition of glutinous rice balls, or sago.
 You can make your own at home using a few simple ingredients found in Chinese supermarkets.
-If that’s too time-consuming, you can try a bowl at many Chinese restaurants—including Leisure Tea and Coffee in Richmond.
+If that’s too time-consuming, you can try a bowl at many Chinese restaurants—including Hong Kong-style dessert spot, Snackshot (7980 Granville Street).

 5. Sesame Fritters

 A must-have for Lunar New Year, sesame fritters are deep-fried cookie balls rolled in sesame seeds.
 They have a characteristic cracked opening that emulates a wide grin—giving them the Chinese name of “grinning fritters”.
 Most people consider this food a New Year’s snack more than a dessert, but it works both ways.
 The golden colour of the fritters symbolizes wealth, while the grin represents laughter.
-You can buy these bite-sized delights at Chinese bakeries, including all locations of Saint Germain Bakery.
+You can buy these bite-sized delights at Chinese bakeries, including Saint Germain Bakery (various locations).